Percutaneous Transcatheter Treatment of Deep Vein Thrombosis (DVT)

 Want to decrease the risk of post-thrombotic syndrome

 Transcatheter treatment is not the only kind of treatment for a blood clot.
 Your DVT treated with medicines called blood thinners.
 These are given as an injection or through an IV.
 They can prevent a blood clot from getting larger.

 All treatments for blood clots have their own risks and benefits.
 Ask your healthcare provider if surgical thrombectomy might be a good choice for you.
-You might find it helpful to talk to a doctor who specializes in blood vessel problems.
-This type of This type of provider is called a vascular specialist.
+You might find it helpful to talk to a healthcare provider who specializes in blood vessel problems.
+This type of provider is called a vascular specialist.

 What are the risks of percutaneous transcatheter treatment of DVT?

 All procedures have risks.
 The risks of this procedure include: